CodeYourFuture/GitHomeworkFixErrors/homework.md

 What do you use "Commit Messages" for?

-To record what changes you made to the code and to let others know what was changed and when.
+To record the changes made to the code and to let others know what was changed and when.

 ## Question 18